China’s Path to High-Efficiency Cooling

-China, with its growing economy and strong manufacturing base, is leading the way for efficient cooling technologies.
-The recent China Refrigeration Symposium 2024 and the China Cooling Expo 2024 in Beijing brought together global stakeholders to chart a path towards high-efficiency cooling solutions.
-These events highlighted the Chinese government’s efforts to enforce higher national Minimum Energy Performance Standards (MEPS) in the country’s commitment to climate action.
-China also announced it will promote the use of CO2 and other natural refrigerants to reduce the harmful environmental impact of cooling systems.
+The recent China Refrigeration Symposium 2024 and the China Cooling Expo 2024 took place in Beijing.
+China also announced it will promote the use of CO₂ and other natural refrigerants to reduce the harmful environmental impact of cooling systems.

 CLASP was there too, to present our global research on the interlinked climate and sustainable development opportunities affordable, efficient cooling appliances can bring, as well as the policy mechanisms that can expedite a country’s transition to efficiency.
-CLASP research predicts that improved Minimum Energy Performance Standards (MEPS) in China will make it a global leader in energy-efficient cooling, and this will reduce 500 million tons of CO2 by 2040.
+CLASP research indicates that improved appliance efficiency policies in China would reduce 500 million tons of CO₂ by 2040.

 CLASP @ China Cooling Expo 2024

-CLASP is supporting China’s policy upgrades for commercial refrigerators, room air conditioners among other appliances.
-Through initiatives such as the China Labeling Program, which covers more than 150 products and emphasizes high efficiency standards, China is setting a benchmark for global best practices in energy efficiency regulation.
+CLASP has supported data and analysis to support China’s policy upgrades for commercial refrigerators, room air conditioners among other appliances.
+The China Labeling Program covers more than 150 appliances and emphasizes high efficiency standards.

-CLASP also collaborates with partner institutions such as the China National Institute of Standardization (CNIS) and leading universities like Southeast University to develop robust frameworks for improved MEPS.
+The China National Institute of Standardization (CNIS) and leading universities like Southeast University develop frameworks for improved efficiency policies.

 “CLASP has provided international best practices to CNIS and immense support to our technical teams, helping us make significant progress in improving appliance energy efficiency in China.
 Our efforts will help the country meet its commitments of peaking carbon emission by 2030, and reaching carbon neutrality before 2060,” said Liqiang Xing, Director of Resource & Environment, CNIS.